lianlian-br/challenge-backend-payment-gateway/README.md

 - Page Number (Optional)
 - Page Size (Optional)

-[ ] Should answer all saved information for the payment type.
+[ ] Should answer all saved information for the payment type. \
-[ ] Should answer in a paginated response.
+[ ] Should answer in a paginated response. \
-[ ] Should consider start date and end date as the start and end of times, respectively, in case they are null.
+[ ] Should consider start date and end date as the start and end of times, respectively, in case they are null. \
-[ ] Should have default page number as the first page.
+[ ] Should have default page number as the first page. \
-[ ] Should have default page size parameterized in the application.
+[ ] Should have default page size parameterized in the application. \
 [ ] Should return only transactions executed by the client of the JWT Bearer Token.

 # Extra Clarifications

 ## Payment Providers

-- Boleto: MeuBoleto, Boletaria
+- Boleto: MeuBoleto, Boletaria.
-- Credit Card: EzCredit
+- Credit Card: EzCredit.

 ## Payments Status

-- GENERATED - When a Boleto has been generated but not paid yet
+- GENERATED - When a Boleto has been generated but not paid yet.
-- DENIED - When a transaction is denied because of any detail
+- DENIED - When a transaction is denied because of any detail.
-- FAILED - When an error with a third party occur
+- FAILED - When an error with a third party occur.
-- PAID - When a transaction has been marked as paid
+- PAID - When a transaction has been marked as paid.

 Those status are mandatory, but in case you need any other status, you can feel free to create them.